 Dreadlocks can be intentionally created (for example with backcombing) or formed naturally by letting unbrushed hair twist, tangle and become matted by itself.

 This glossy, loosely curled look was popular in the African American community during the late ’70s and into the ’80s (e.g. Michael Jackson’s do).

-Jheri curls were created by a two-step process: first, the tightly curled hair is softened and loosened, allowing it to then be re-set and permanently curled.
+Jheri curls were created by a two-step process.
+Firstly, the tightly curled hair is softened and loosened.
+This then allows it to be re-set and permanently curled.

 It was created in the 1970s by Jheri Redding, an American hairdresser, entrepreneur and chemist.
 This chemical- and product-intensive style was well known for leaving a greasy residue on anything that the hair came into contact with.

 The Afro started to be worn more and more in the 1960s, predominantly by the African American and black communities.

 Initially a strong political statement and recognition of black pride, by the early 1970s the Afro was becoming mainstream and fashionable.
 Its popularity grew so much that it was fashionable for white men to get their hair permed to create a mass of tight curls.

 Afros could be worn natural, or cut and styled into a variety of shapes and fullness.